blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Dharma Shastra.md

 Further, the Dharma Shastras were open texts, and they underwent alterations and rewriting through their history.
 # Contents of Dharma Shastras and Dharmasutras
 All Dharma, in Hindu traditions, has its foundation in the Vedas.
-The Dharma Shastra texts enumerate four sources of Dharma – **the precepts in the Vedas**, **the tradition**, **the virtuous conduct of those who know the Vedas**, and **approval of one's conscience (Atmasantushti, self-satisfaction)**.
+The Dharma Shastra texts enumerate four sources of Dharma – **the precepts in the Vedas**, **the tradition**, **the virtuous conduct of those who know the Vedas**, and **approval of one's conscience (Aatma Santhushti / Self Satisfaction)**.

 The Dharma Shastra texts include conflicting claims on the sources of dharma.
 The theological claim therein asserts, without any elaboration, that Dharma just like the Vedas are eternal and timeless, the former is directly or indirectly related to the Vedas.